drocheam/optrace/docs/source/usage/refraction_index.rst

    import numpy as np

-Defining the Index
+Defining the Model
 ________________________

 **Constant**

-In the simplest case a constant (wavelength-independent) :class:`refractive index <optrace.tracer.refraction_index.RefractionIndex>` is defined as:
+The simplest case, a constant (wavelength-independent) :class:`RefractionIndex <optrace.tracer.refraction_index.RefractionIndex>`, is defined as:

 .. testcode::

    n = ot.RefractionIndex("Constant", n=1.54)

-**By Abbe Number**
+**Center Index and Abbe Number**

-In many cases materials are characterized by the index at a center wavelength and the Abbe number only.
-However, materials with these same quantities can still differ slightly.
+For most materials only a single refractive index :math:`n_c` and an Abbe number :math:`V` are provided, but not a full :math:`n(\lambda)`-curve.
+Such a material is modelled by:

 .. testcode::

    n = ot.RefractionIndex("Abbe", n=1.5, V=32)

+Note that materials with the same :math:`n_c`, :math:`V` can still differ slightly, as many dispersion curves produce these two values.
-Details on how the model is estimated are found in :numref:`index_from_abbe`.
+Details on how the model is estimated are located in :numref:`index_from_abbe`.

 You can also specify the wavelength combination, for which :python:`n` and :python:`V` are specified: